magoo/risk-measurement/enterprise/index.rst

 - Risks are decomposed into a register by the individuals mitigating them.
 - Forecasts are gathered by individuals who have been calibration trained.
 - Forecasters have a determined track record with Brier scores meeting a specific threshold.
+(See: :ref:`keeping score`)
 - Historical data was sought out and modeled with frequentist approaches to inform forecasting.
 - Measurement of "unknown" factors were a part of forecasts.
 - A panel of individuals were relied on instead of a single individual.